Wild Boar Jerky (Sweet and Spicy)

 Sadly there aren’t many cuts of meat on a wild hog that are suitable for jerky.
 Most cuts are too fatty, or the wrong grain.

-While I usually make this jerky using against the grain cuts, I find it tears much easier than venison jerky.
-I’ve not tried this recipe using with the grain cuts. but given the above I would imagine it would work quite well.
+While I usually make this jerky using against-the-grain cuts, I find it tears much easier than venison jerky.
+I’ve not tried this recipe using with the grain cuts, but given the above, I would imagine it would work quite well.

 The Ingredients

 I try to keep my jerky recipes simple and use only a few ingredients.
-Most of the ingredients on this recipe are very simple to find with the exception of one that is not a regular pantry item.
+Most of the ingredients in this recipe are very simple to find with the exception of one that is not a regular pantry item.

 The only substitute for mirin is sake and extra sugar, but sake is just as hard to find as mirin if not more so.